awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Enabling Automated Backups<a name="USER_WorkingWithAutomatedBackups.Enabling"></a>

 If your DB instance doesn't have automated backups enabled, you can enable them at any time\.
 You enable automated backups by setting the backup retention period to a positive non\-zero value\.
-When automated backups are enabled, an outage occurs and a backup is immediately created\.
+When automated backups are enabled, your RDS instance and database is taken offline and a backup is immediately created\.

 In this example, you enable automated backups for a DB instance named *mydbinstance* by setting the backup retention period to a positive non\-zero value \(in this case, 3\)\.